WP Engine’s Advanced Network

 Domain Connect will be available later this year to automate the DNS configuration process for the advanced network.
 Until then, you will need to manually point your records by logging in to your DNS host.

-Correctly configured records for advanced network will look like this when using CNAME flattening:
+Correctly configured CNAME records for advanced network will look like the following example:

 Alternatively, the advanced network also has two A records available, similar to our Global Edge Security (GES) feature.
 If you choose to point DNS using the A record method, it is ideal to use two A records.